Effective Ways to Treat Acne Scars

 2. Chemical Peels

 • Salicylic Acid Peels: Salicylic acid is a beta-hydroxy acid that penetrates deep into the skin, helping to exfoliate dead skin cells, clear out clogged pores, and reduce inflammation.
-It is especially effective for atrophic scars and for those with oily and acne-prone skin.
+It is especially effective for atrophic scars and those with oily and acne-prone skin.

 3. Microdermabrasion